azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% endbubble %}

   {% bubble Rinne %}
     Nn?
 Merumeru has always been Merumeru, hasn't he?
-That is to say, since you paid so much attention to it *that* means Merumeru has approved of the name "Merumeru", right~?
+Well, since you paid so much attention to it, *that* means Merumeru has approved of the name "Merumeru", right~?

     Y'know, you've been reeeaaal quiet about it these past few days.
 I'd say you like it♪
   {% endbubble %}